noodldocs/noodldocs.github.io/modules/mqtt/send-message.md

 **Send Message** nodes are used to send a message over MQTT, to another device for example.
 All devices that connect to the editor will use the same MQTT broker and thus messages can be sent across devices.
 The **Send Message** node uses topics to specify which receivers should get the messages.

-!> The **Send Message** node is part of the MQTT module which needs to be added to your project before it becomes available.
-Also note that you have to configure an MQTT broker for it to work.
-See [MQTT Guide](guides/mqtt.md)

 ![](send-message.gif)